 Before we get into recipes and variations and techniques, lets address a central issue that mean the difference between a successful – legendary – holiday dinner and a disaster.

 I’m talking about the old debate about whether to to bake your Stuffing inside the bird or separately.
 There are lots of reasons to cook it separately, not the least of which is, the danger of food poisoning from under-cooking the Stuffing.
-It used to be that our moms and their moms always baked the Stuffing in the body cavity of the Turkey, Goose or even Capon… But in those days, they overcooked the bird to a ‘safe’ 180 F or 185 F – just to be sure – and the Stuffing inside got properly cooked through, while the bird itself often got dried out and tough.
+It used to be that our moms and their moms always baked the Stuffing in the body cavity of the Turkey, Goose or even Capon… But in those days, they overcooked the bird to a ‘safe’ 180 F or 185 F – just to be sure.
+The Stuffing inside got properly cooked but the bird itself often got dried out and tough.

 Nowadays, we cook to different rules: Roast a whole bird at 350 F – 375 F until a meat thermometer inserted in the thickest part of the breast reads at least 170 F. That ensures a lovely, tender, flavourful bird but it doesn’t ensure that Stuffing in the cavity is properly cooked.